Mentally Interesting mugs

-The PmWiki software automagically tracks all changes to all pages, so if you want to see it all:
+If you need to track every update the moment it happens, the PmWiki software automagically tracks all changes to all pages, so if you want to see it every little detail in the updates I’ve made1:

 - List of changes to medication class/category pages.
 AEDs, antidepressants, etc.